knpuniversity/symfony2-rest/knpu/episode2/validation-errors-response.md

 # Sending back Validation Errors

 Time to add validation errors and get this test passing.
 First, add the validation.
 Open the `Programmer` class.
-There's no validation stuff here yet.
-Before adding some validation annotations, we need a `use` statement.
+There's no validation stuff here yet, so we need the `use` statement for it.
 I'll `use` the `NotBlank` class directly, let PhpStorm auto-complete that for me, then remove the last part and add `as Assert`:

 [[[ code('cfda552043') ]]]

-That's a little shortcut to get the `use` statement you'll find in the validation docs.
+That's a little shortcut to get that `use` statement you always need for validation.

-Now, above `username`, add the `@Assert\NotBlank` part with a `message` option.
-Go back and copy the clever message and paste it:
+Now, above `username`, add `@Assert\NotBlank` with a `message` option.
+Go back and copy the clever message and paste it here:

 [[[ code('c0149566a5') ]]]